-The MA in history is intended as either a terminal degree or a preliminary degree for those students who have been admitted to the program leading to the PhD in history.
-Students admitted to the MA program who desire to advance to doctoral studies may apply to the Graduate Studies Committee to be considered for the PhD program.
+The MA in history is intended as a terminal degree that will prepare our students for careers in teaching, research, archives or museums, or business.
+Students who have been admitted to the PhD program in history earn the MA on the way to the PhD.
+Students admitted to the MA program who desire to advance to doctoral studies must apply for admission to be considered for the PhD program.

 Major Research Paper/MA Capstone Experience

 Within the context of HI 801 (see Course Requirements above) students will write a major research paper, which will be separately certified by the Graduate Studies Committee as the student’s capstone experience.
 The paper must be between 25 and 40 pages in length, the equivalent of a publishable journal article, based on primary sources, and meeting professional standards of documentation, argument, and literary structure.
-It will be graded by the instructor of HI 801, after which a copy of the paper must be submitted to the Graduate Studies Committee, which will determine if it fulfills the research requirement.
+It will be graded by the instructor of HI 801, after which a copy of the paper must be approved by the student’s advisor and then submitted to the Director of Graduate Studies to determine if it fulfills the research requirement.
 A paper accepted as fulfilling the requirement remains in the student’s file.

 Applying for Graduation

 Students must file an application for graduation in the Graduate School office (check with that office for deadlines).
 Note that an application is good only for the specified date (September, January, or May); if a student needs additional time to complete requirements, a new application must be filed.
 Note also that a student must be registered for the semester in which he or she graduates and in the preceding one and that a student must be registered for any semester in which a degree requirement is completed (such as submission of the research paper or passing the language examination).